Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

 # Versal Platform Creation Quick Start

-***Version: 2022.2***
+***Vitis New IDE 2023.1***, ***Vivado 2023.1***

 ***Board: VCK190***

 In this module, we will get started with three steps to quickly create a platform and run applications to validate this platform based on VCK190 evaluation board in short.

 This time we will utilize Versal extensible platform from the CED example, using pre-built Linux common image and `createdts` command to generate software components.
-And then create an embedded Versal acceleration platform.
+And then create an embedded Versal acceleration platform with Vitis new IDE.
 At last, leverage the Vector Addition example to validate this platform.

 This is a quick start for Versal platform creation.
 If you have queries about some steps or settings or want to create a platform for customer's board please refer to [Versal Custom Platform Creation Tutorial](../../Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/).
 Besides if you need to customize the Linux system image you can refer to the [PetaLinux customization page](../../Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md) for reference.